NuranKZ/CapstoneProject/README.md

 - model training without FS
 - model training with FS.

-So why teach the model without FS again, when you can load the already trained model from the previous step?
+So why we need re-fit the model without FS again, when we can load and use the already trained model from the previous step?

 In the previous part, we got r2 for trained models, which were slightly inferior to ARIMA models' metrics.
 However, in this case, I made a reservation that the used hyperparameters for RNN were not optimal (due to time constraints I used unified architecture for all models).
 Taking into account that in this part all training will be conducted based on only one company - NBTB, retraining of the model will not take a lot of time, and in the end, it will be possible to compare metrics more objectively.